Marcel Pauker

-Marcel Pauker (rendered in Russian as Марцел Паукер - Martsel Pauker; December 6, 1896, Bucharest – August 16, 1938, Butovo, near Moscow) was a Romanian communist militant and husband of the future Romanian Communist leader Ana Pauker.
+Marcel Pauker (rendered in Russian as Марцел Паукер, Martsel Pauker; December 6, 1896, Bucharest – August 16, 1938, Butovo, near Moscow) was a Romanian communist militant and husband of the future Romanian Communist leader Ana Pauker.

 During his life, Pauker took a series of pseudonyms, the ones used most being: Burghezul, Herman Gugenheim, Paul Lampart, Luximin, Puiu, Priu, Semionovici Marin, Stepan, and Paul Weiss.

 Early life

 Born to a secular Jewish family, Marcel Pauker was a polyglot, and noted speaker of Esperanto.
 He briefly studied engineering in Zürich, before enlisting as an artillery cadet and becoming a Second Lieutenant in 1916 (during World War I).
 Between 1919 and 1921, he lived in Switzerland for a second time, receiving his diploma in engineering.

 Militancy

-In December 1921, Pauker was designated a member of the Provisional Committee of the Communist Party of Romania; in 1922, his position became that of member of the Central Committee and the Politburo, being sent as delegate to the Balkan Communist Federation Conferences in Sofia (June 1922) and Berlin (1923).
+In December 1921, Pauker was designated a member of the Provisional Committee of the Communist Party of Romania.
+In 1922, he became a member of the Central Committee and the Politburo, and was sent as delegate to the Balkan Communist Federation Conferences in Sofia (June 1922) and Berlin (1923).
 His activities brought him to the attention of the Romanian authorities: he was arrested and sentenced first to ten years imprisonment, and then to labour for life.
 Nevertheless, he managed to escape and flee to the Soviet Union in 1925, returning to Romania in 1929.
 On his arrival he was escorted back to prison, only to be released under the terms of an amnesty.
-He was yet again arrested in Petroşani, after his activities as an instigator during the Jiu Valley miners' strike of August 1929.
+He was yet again arrested in Petroșani, after his activities as an instigator during the Jiu Valley miners' strike of August 1929.